micmejia/bible-dump/NKJV/Acts/Acts 18.md

 And he reasoned in the synagogue every Sabbath, and persuaded both Jews and Greeks.

 ###### 5
-When Silas and Timothy had come from Macedonia, Paul was compelled [^a]by the Spirit, and testified to the Jews _that_ Jesus _is_ the Christ.
+When Silas and Timothy had come from Macedonia, Paul was compelled by the Spirit, and testified to the Jews _that_ Jesus _is_ the Christ.

 ###### 6
 But when they opposed him and blasphemed, he shook _his_ garments and said to them, "Your blood _be_ upon your _own_ heads; I _am_ clean.
 From now on I will go to the Gentiles."

 ###### 7
-And he departed from there and entered the house of a certain _man_ named [^b]Justus, _one_ who worshiped God, whose house was next door to the synagogue.
+And he departed from there and entered the house of a certain _man_ named Justus, _one_ who worshiped God, whose house was next door to the synagogue.

 ###### 8
 Then Crispus, the ruler of the synagogue, believed on the Lord with all his household.
 And many of the Corinthians, hearing, believed and were baptized.